This lesson is being piloted (Beta version)

 Using the PyCharm IDE

-Let’s open our project in PyCharm now and familiarise ourselves with some commonly used features.
+Let us open our project in PyCharm now and familiarise ourselves with some commonly used features.

 Opening a Software Project

-If you don’t have PyCharm running yet, start it up now.
+If you do not have PyCharm running yet, start it up now.
 You can skip the initial configuration steps which just go through selecting a theme and other aspects.
 You should be presented with a dialog box that asks you what you want to do, e.g. Create New Project, Open, or Check out from Version Control.

 Select Open and find the software project directory python-intermediate-inflammation you cloned earlier.
 This directory is now the current working directory for PyCharm, so when we run scripts from PyCharm, this is the directory they will run from.